freelawproject/reporters-db/README.rst

 Releases
 --------

-Update setup.py, do a Github tag with the version number, and push to master.
-Travis will push a release to PyPi if CI tests pass.
+Update setup.py, add a git tag to the commit with the version number, and push to master.
+Be sure you have your tooling set up to push git tags.
+That's often not the default.
+Github Actions will push a release to PyPi if tests pass.

 License